 It provides a framework to support consistency and relevance in training provision and assessment of competence.

 The course was a collaboration between Energy & Utility Skills and the industry “Mast and Tower Safety Group”.
-The scheme is due to go live on 01 January 2020 and will recognise the skills and knowledge required to safely and competently climb and undertake rescues from towers and masts.
+The scheme will recognise the skills and knowledge required to safely and competently climb and undertake rescues from towers and masts.

 This scheme covers the minimum training and assessment required for those working safely on masts and towers and incorporates the relevant requirements of HSE legislation.